Battle of Manzikert: Battle

-Alp Arslan summoned his army and delivered a speech by appearing in a white robe similar to an Islamic funeral shroud on the morning of the battle.
+Alp Arslan summoned his army and delivered a speech while dressed in a white robe similar to an Islamic funeral shroud on the morning of the battle.
 This was an encouraging message that he was ready to die in battle.
 Romanos was unaware of the loss of Tarchaneiotes and continued to Manzikert, which he easily captured on 23 August; the Seljuks responded with attacks by horse archers.
 The next day, some foraging parties under Bryennios discovered the main Seljuk force and were forced to retreat to Manzikert.
 Romanos sent the Armenian general Basilakes and some cavalry, as Romanos did not believe this was Alp Arslan's full army.
 The cavalry was routed, and Basilakes was taken prisoner.
 Romanos then drew his troops into formation and sent the left wing out under Bryennios, who was almost surrounded by the rapidly approaching Turks and forced to retreat.
 The Seljuk forces hid among the nearby hills for the night, making it nearly impossible for Romanos to counterattack.